openqasm/openqasm/source/language/types.rst

 Like virtual qubits, physical qubits are global variables, but unlike virtual qubits, they must not be declared.

-These qubit types are often used for ``defcal``s because calibrations are typically valid only for a particular set of physical qubits (see also :ref:`pulse gates <pulse-gates>`).
+These qubit types are often used for ``defcal`` blocks because calibrations are typically valid only for a particular set of physical qubits (see also :ref:`pulse gates <pulse-gates>`).

 ..
 TODO: Where is a better place for physical circuit discussion?
 ..
 TODO: Should we introduce executable circuit as another term for physical circuit?